droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 If one or more of your players are using the [[Running the Adventure#Adventure Hooks|Lost in the Mists]] hook, read the following text.
 Otherwise, proceed to [[#A2a.
 The Arrival]] below.

 <div class="description">
-<p>Highharvesttide in Daggerford.
+<p>Last Day of Summer in Otari.
 It’s a time of joy and celebration, of hearth and home, of golden laughter ringing out into the night.
 But tonight, as a storm has swept over the town, you find yourselves apart from the warmth and revelry, drawn into the cold, dark embrace of mystery.</p>
 <p>As mercenaries, you're no strangers to danger or the unknown.
 But this—this is different.
-Over the past few weeks, whispers have spread throughout Daggerford of disappearances: ordinary folk, vanished without a trace.</p>
+Over the past few weeks, whispers have spread throughout Otari of disappearances: ordinary folk, vanished without a trace.</p>
 <p>The only connection?
 A grand, old manor, known in hushed tones as “Death House.”</p>
 <p>Tonight, as the storm rages outside, you've been summoned to investigate this mysterious dwelling.
 The town crier’s proclamation still echoes in your ears, a bounty for any brave souls who dare to uncover the truth.
 Driven by a mix of greed, curiosity, and perhaps a touch of bravado, you stepped forward.</p>
 <p>Now, guided by the faint glow of your lanterns, you traverse the slick, fog-shrouded cobblestone streets.
 The distant merriment is a stark contrast to the eerie quiet around you.
 The world has been reduced to hushed whispers and the steady drumming of rain, a somber serenade to your perilous journey.</p>